 Q. Can I buy a home with a bankruptcy on my record?

 A. Yes.
 A bankruptcy on your record will not prohibit you from buying a home, but it may affect the interest rate you can get from a lender willing to finance your mortgage.
 With PandA’s credit rebuild plan, you could qualify for a new home loan within 1-5 years after the bankruptcy!

 Q. Can I keep my car?

 A. In most cases, yes.
 In fact, you may have several options available.
-You may be able to exempt a certain amount of equity in your car as a Chapter 7 exempt asset.
+You may be able to protect a certain amount of equity in your car as a Chapter 7 exempt asset.
 You may also either affirm the debt and keep it out of bankruptcy, or you may redeem the car by buying it from the lender at its fair market value.
 In some cases, it makes better sense not to keep the car.
-Go over your options with an experienced bankruptcy attorney to decide what is best in your particular situation
+Go over your options with an experienced bankruptcy attorney to decide what is best in your particular situation.

 Q. Can I keep my home?

-A. If filing Chapter 7, you can exempt a certain amount of equity in your home from the liquidation process, which may prevent its sale.
+A. If filing Chapter 7, you can protect a certain amount of equity in your home from the liquidation process, which may prevent its sale.
 You can also keep your home if you file Chapter 13, which does not require any selling off of assets.
 Chapter 13 can also be used to prevent foreclosure on your home.

 Q. What is the Means Test?